chroder/lookupproxyd/README.md

 (The front ELB in this example is just for HA on lookupproxyd servers.)

-At the time of this writing, ALB can only route based on `Host` or the path of the request.
-This proxy lets you modify the `Host` to add routing information to the request, so then `ALB` can go ahead and proxy it.
+Using this proxy you can re-write the host, path or port of the request so enable intelligent routing to your backend cluster.

 ```
-in -> foo.example.com -> lookupproxyd -> v1.foo.example.com -> ALB -> v1 cluster
+in -> foo.example.com:80 -> lookupproxyd -> foo.example.com:{ -> ALB -> v1 cluster
 ```

 ## Example Usage